eclipse-cbi/p2repo-sbom/docs/cli-guide.md

 to suppress the generation of a `missing-artifact` property on that component.

-There are some exceptional situations where [p2 metadata customizations](https://eclipse.dev/eclipse/markdown/?file=eclipse-equinox/p2/master/docs/Customizing_Metadata.md) produce metadata that normally would suggest a corresponding artifact must exist but in fact the unit is just purely metadata.
+There are some exceptional situations where [p2 metadata customizations](https://eclipse.dev/eclipse/markdown/?file=eclipse-equinox/p2/master/docs/Customizing_Metadata.md) produce metadata that would normally suggest a corresponding artifact must exist, but in fact the unit is purely metadata.
 For example, the current [SimRel](https://eclipse.dev/simel) repository contains _fake_ source features and can use the following to suppress the `missing-artifact` property.
 ```
 -expected-missing-artifact-iu-patterns